benfoxall/decks/day-of-rest.md

 ^ Phillips EL 3302 (this one)
 ^ Phillips EL 3300 - 1963 first ever tape player

+^
+Microphones - because premastered tapes were hard to get hold of

 ---

 ![](images/walkman.jpg)

+^
-^ 79 - 16 years later - Sony introduced the walkman
+79 - 16 years later - tape players looked like this
+Sony introduced the walkman, and it changed the way we experience music

+^ this innovation is possible because the tape format was consistent

 ---

 ![](images/horizons.jpg)

+^
+it was also generic enough that years later it could be used to load games. zxspectrum - floppy drive cost 1000k, or people could just use their tape

 ---

 ![](images/tape-adaptor.jpg)

+^
+This simplicty also paved the way for the future.
+This is one of my favourite devices, it bridges the gap between two generations of device.
+Tapes and CDs

 ---